patelkb99/cs4641-team36.github.io/README.md

 ## **Convolutional Neural Network**

 ### Approach
-We chose to use a Convolutional Neural Network (CNN) for detecting IDC because of its ability to identify the defining spatial properties of images and because of its pervasiveness throughout fields involving image classification such as computer vision.
+We chose to use a Convolutional Neural Network (CNN) for detecting IDC because of its ability to because of its ability to perform feature extraction and classification.
+In addition, CNNs are currently the most widely used and most accurate model used in the field of computer vision.
 Using a CNN, we were able to achieve a recall of x percent and an accuracy of y percent.

-We needed to preprocess our data in order to train our data on CNN before training our data.
+Before we could train our network, some data preprocessing tasks had to occur.

 One of the initial observations of the data was that the number of positive samples was much lower than the number of negative samples.